Giddy-Up224/Arduino-ESP-Embedded-misc/LED_on-off_Webserver/README.md

 ## Compile and Upload

 * If you don't already have ESP32 support installed please do so.
-You can fllow this tutorial: [ESP32 in Arduino IDE](https://lastminuteengineers.com/esp32-arduino-ide-tutorial/)
+You can follow this tutorial: [ESP32 in Arduino IDE](https://lastminuteengineers.com/esp32-arduino-ide-tutorial/)
 * Compile and upload the project using Arduino IDE (you will need to have your board and port selected.
 I recommend setting the Upload speed to 921600 for faster uploads: `Tools>Upload Speed>921600`)

 ## Connect